cucapra/diospyros/src/dios-egraphs/Diospyros/documentation.md

 The graph of Egg nodes is translated back to LLVM instructions, and the LLVM instructions are built and inserted in place.

+Beginning at the last egg node, translation from Egg to LLVM occurs.
+After this, extracted values are pulled out to replace each of the original start instructions.
+We replace all used with the extracted value, then delete the start instruction.

+**NOTE: We Assume Egg rewriter will maintain relative positions of elements in vector**.
+This means we assume the Egg rewriter does not change where instructions are supposed to be, because we need the extraction to have the instruction in the correct place.

+Egg2LLVM occurs recursively, considering the current Egg Node.

+- Number: LLVM Float Constant Created
+- Arg: Argument is pulled from LLVM2Arg metadata
+- Register: Register value is pulled from LLVM2Reg metadata
+- LitVec: members of the litvec are translated recursively, then a vector is built
+- VecAdd/VecSub... : Translate each argument recursively, then build the vec operation on both vectors
+- VecConcat: Concatenate two vectors by translating arguments to vectors, then building a shuffle operation in LLVM
+- VecNeg/VecSqrt... : Translate arguments appropriately, then build correct LLVM Intrinsic
+- VecMac: Translate arguments appropriately, and then build correct LLVM intrinsic
+- VecSgn/Sgn/Ite/Get/Or/And/Lt/Symbol/NoOptVec : No translateion provided at the current time

+Metadata for this pass includes:

+- llvm2egg metadata: metadata from llvm2egg pass
+- egg_nodes_vector: the vector of egg nodes
+- prior_translated_nodes: TreeSet of any egg nodes that had already been translated
+- builder
+- context
+- module